Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

-The Faculty of Party Wall Surveyors upheld a complaint made about me by a fellow member.
+The Faculty of Party Wall Surveyors upheld a complaint about me that was made by a fellow member.
 Please note it was not a complaint made by either of the Owners!
 I do not feel that their decision is right and it is not of a standard I would expect of a disciplinary panel comprising of purported party wall experts.
-This page will be updated as time permits…
+Had there been a reasoned decision I would have either accepted or appealed it.
+I have no confidence in the DP or their head of professional standards, their decisions conflict with those handed down by the courts… his page will be updated as time permits…

 In their cover letter they state :

-We appreciate that there may be other surveyors within the Faculty or elsewhere who you may feel have conducted themselves in a worse manner than you have here, and that consequently you may also feel aggrieved by our decision.
+We appreciate that there may be other surveyors within the Faculty or elsewhere who you may feel have conducted themselves in a worse manner than you have here, [could this be the Disciplinary Panel ?] and that consequently you may also feel aggrieved by our decision???

 One interesting point the panel make in their decision is